How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 LECHE FRITA/FRIED MILK STEP-BY-STEP

 I’ll try to describe it in a way that inspires you to try it yourself.
-I think of fried milk as a warm, silky smooth, creamy pudding with a hint of lemon and orange, wrapped in a crispy, caramel cinnamon blanket.
+I think of fried milk as a warm, silky-smooth, creamy pudding with a hint of lemon and orange, wrapped in a crispy, caramel-cinnamon blanket.
 Well, that certainly was poetic!
 Was it not?!
-Without further ado, let’s get to work and make classic Spanish dessert – Leche Frita/Fried Milk.
+Without further ado, let’s get to work and make a classic Spanish dessert: Leche Frita/Fried Milk.

 WHY I LOVE THIS RECIPE

-It’s not overly sweet, and after multiple tests, I scaled down the sugar amount in the custard to my liking.
-After all, there is cinnamon sugar coating on the outside that provides enough sweetness to my taste.
+- It’s not overly sweet, and after multiple tests, I reduced the sugar in the custard to my liking.
+After all, the cinnamon sugar coating on the outside provides enough sweetness for my taste.

 THINGS YOU NEED